MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 You can deploy edge solutions with different architectures: multiple endpoints, IoT devices, direct-connected to the cloud, or connected through an edge and/or cloud gateway.
 Different options for sourcing edge devices can affect TCO and time to market.
 Ongoing maintenance and support of the device fleet also affects the overall solution cost.

 Where data is stored and processed in a given IoT solution affects many factors such as latency, security, and cost.
-Analyze each use case and examine where it makes most sense to use edge processing and data storage and how it affects cost.
+Analyze each use case and examine where it makes most sense to use edge processing and data storage, and how it affects costs.
 Storing and processing data at the edge can save storage, transportation, and processing costs.
 But when you take scale into account, cloud services are often better options because of cost and development overhead.

 The [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) is a useful tool to compare these options.

 ## Event processing and analytics layer

 The purpose of the event processing and analytics layer is to enable data-driven decisions.
 Event timing and the purpose of analytics are key factors to consider.
-The right service choice increases the efficiency of the architecture and reduces the cost of processing data and events.
+The right service choice increases architectural efficiency and reduces the cost of processing data and events.

 Based on your requirements, implement hot, warm, or cold path processing for IoT data analytics.
 The [Azure IoT reference architecture](/azure/architecture/reference-architectures/iot) helps you understand the difference between these analytics paths and reviews the available analytics services on each path.
 The [Microsoft Well-Architected Framework](/azure/architecture/framework/cost/provision-datastores#data-analytics-cost) includes cost considerations for data analytics services.
 To get started, determine which types of data go through the hot, warm, or cold path: